SiddharthMathurDeveloper/DSA/Binary Search/important things.md

 -> If till a certain point answers are available , then we can use binary Search like [Sqrt(x)] , this is also called as Binary Search on answer

--> When a range is given and we have search apply binary search on answers concept
+-> When a range is given and we have search apply binary search on answers concept then we have see we need min or max according we remove that half
 ```